swipswaps/objectiv-analytics/README.md

 * `objectiv_postgres` - Database to store data.
 * `objectiv_notebook` - Jupyter notebook that can be used to query the data (http://localhost:8080).

+SECURITY WARNING: The above docker-compose commands start a postgres container  without a proper password set.
+Do not use this in production or on a shared system!

 ### Quick Start: Integrate the Objectiv-Tracker in your app
 TODO